hermonochy/Rescueland/The Planet File.md

 Atmosphere: Oxygen 60%, Methane 25%, Nitrogen 15%

-General: A frozen world dominated by ice and snow, Glaciera's inhabitats are masters of thermal technology.
+General: A frozen world dominated by ice and snow, Glaciera's inhabitants are masters of thermal technology.

 ## Terranova